-9. Proposal Prioritisation An Applicant with multiple Priority Proposal Name Proposals should indicate their prioritisation of Proposals.
-1 Click or tap here to enter text.
-Note: the agreed prioritisation of Programme Path Applicants and other 2 Click or tap here to enter text. joined up Applicants will be sought separately.
+An Applicant with multiple Proposals should indicate 1 Click or tap here to enter text. their prioritisation of Proposals.
+2 Click or tap here to enter text.
+Note: the agreed prioritisation of Programme Path Applicants and other joined up Applicants will be sought separately.
 3 Click or tap here to enter text.
-Click or tap Due to the nature of urban development and our holistic approach to enabling residential growth it is here to important to note that the two applications are intrinsically linked, which makes it difficult to prioritise enter text. one application over the other.
+Click or tap here to enter text.
+Due to the nature of urban development and our holistic approach to enabling residential growth it is important to note that the two applications are intrinsically linked, which makes it difficult to prioritise one application over the other.
 The Utuhina Stream bordering the central and western catchments creates a significant bottle neck for stormwater flow across both the central and western catchments as defined in our applications.
 Ohinemutu, described as the founding village of Rotorua, is located at the stream's mouth to the lake.
-This stream is at capacity due to our inability to alter the course of the stream due to its path through volatile geothermal land and more importantly its cultural significance to mana whenua.
-We need to both reduce (focus of western application) and re-direct (focus of central application) the amount of water which would enter into the stream in an extreme flooding event.
+This stream is at capacity due to our inability to alter the course of the stream due to its path through volatile geothermal land and more importantly, its cultural significance to mana whenua.
+We need to both reduce (focus of western application) and re-direct (focus of central application) the amount of water that would enter into the stream in an extreme flooding event.
 If the applications cannot be funded together, we would be better to consider prioritising the individual stormwater projects within the proposal across the two applications to find the most effective combination in order to realise the best housing development potential.

+10. Engagement with Central

+10. Engagement with Central Response at EOI Stage

+Government

-10. Engagement with Central Government Response at EOI Stage Please describe any engagement/funding arrangements with central government on the infrastructure and/or housing development to date (including which agencies have been engaged and the status of those discussions) An Emergency Housing Taskforce to deal with the emergency housing crisis and homelessness issues in Rotorua has been set up with central government agencies including KO, MHUD and MSD.
-RLC has received \$131k from KO to support the Housing and Business Development Capacity Assessment for the Rotorua District.
-RLC has formed a working group, 'Planning the Way Forward' with central government agencies and regional council that broadly aligns with KO's strategic views.
-RLC has received \$7M from DIA to deliver enabling stormwater infrastructure to enable the development of the Pukehangi Plan Change 2 and some infill within the western catchments.
-RLC works closely with Waka Kotahi to deliver roading solutions in the district.
-Fordland's Community Centre has recently set up a Fordland's Steering Group to support the development of the Fordland's Community.
-Partners of the Fordland's Steering Group are Rotorua Police, Department of Internal Affairs, Kainga Ora, Ministry of Social Development and RLC.
-RLC is involved with the Three Waters Reform Programme and may receive funds as part of the Support Package, should the reforms proceed.
-We are awaiting guidance on how we can spend these funds to achieve community outcomes. - Spante at III 1 Stage
+Please describe any engagement/funding arrangements with central government on the infrastructure and/or housing development to date (including which agencies have been engaged and the status of those discussions) An Emergency Housing Taskforce has been established to address the emergency housing crisis and homelessness issues in Rotorua.
+The Emergency Housing Programme is being delivered in partnership with key government agencies including KO, MHUD and MSD.

+RLC has also received \$131k from KO toward the cost of the Housing and Business Development Capacity Assessment for the Rotorua District.

+A multi-agency technical working group has been established to support the 'Planning the Way Forward' Programme.
+The group is attended by representatives from RLC, KO, MHUD and regional council and broadly aligns with KO's strategic objectives for the district.

+RLC is involved with the Three Waters Reform Programme and may receive funds as part of the support package, should the reforms proceed.
+The Council is awaiting guidance on how these funds can be utilised to achieve the desired community outcomes.

+The Council also works closely with Waka Kotahi to deliver roading solutions throughout the district.